skalalab/heaton_a-automated_immune_cell_segmentation/README.md

 ## Brief description of the repository

-Code for recreating results in the publication <INSERT FINAL PAPER NAME>.
+Code for recreating results in the publication: *Single cell metabolic imaging of tumor and immune cells in vivo in melanoma bearing mice*.
 Features classical image processing based techniques for single cell segmentation.
 Specifically, this involves multiple thresholding methods for foreground/background differentiation, edge detection filters for border creation, and combination of methods through ensemble voting.
 ![Overview Image](Overview_Image.png)

 ## Dependencies and system specifications (packages and versions)